fivetran/dbt_stripe_source/README.md

 ```

 Alternatively, if you only have strings in your JSON object, the metadata variable accepts the following configuration as well.
+>**Note**: `stripe__plan_metadata` is only shown below, but the format will work for all metadata variables.

 ```yml
 vars: